 The Outrigger Canoe Club’s oldest koa canoe, the Hanekeoki, was acquired when the Club was formed, and was OCC’s earliest racing canoe.
 The Club used it in the first two Moloka`i to Oahu canoe races that it entered.
-In the 1930s, the Club acquired the koa racing canoes Kakina and Leilani which are still used today.
+In February 1936, the Club acquired the koa racing canoes Kakina and Leilani which are still used today.
 In the 1980s the Outrigger won a koa log for scoring the most points in the Oahu Hawaiian Canoe Racing Association regatta season, and member/canoe builder Joe Quigg built the Kaoloa in which the Club won the Molokai race in 1986.
 After major renovations of its two 80-plus year old koa canoes the Kakina and Leilani and its 30-year-old Kaoloa, the Outrigger Canoe Club has three state-of-the-art koa racing canoes.

 The Club has also owned the koa racing canoe Paoa, as well as the koa canoes Ka Moi and Stephanie.